snotlingorc/catalog/README.md

 - ISBN number - DONE
 - format (hardcover, softcover, pdf)
 - remove condition, status, owner
+- add publisher (what author is currently used as)
+- add product line - would that replace the tags?
 #### Misc
 - Rating System??